 Dual-fold family camper trailers

 The only twin-fold camper built in Australia, the Cub Drifter has the space of a caravan with the convenience of a camper trailer.
-It’s also arguably one of the quickest dual-folds to set up, plus has a heap of lithium battery power (300Ah) and 180L of water onboard.
+It’s also arguably one of the quickest dual-folds to set up, plus it has up to 300Ah of lithium and up to 180L of water onboard.
 If you’re taking the household camping, either off the beaten track or sticking to the blacktop, the Drifter offers one of the best space-to-tow-weight ratios in the game.

 The twin beds have privacy curtains and are separate from the family dinette, which can convert into a third bed, making this one of the most family friendly camper trailers with legit off-road pedigree on the market.